 Editorial Disclosure: Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

-If you haven’t had the Chase Sapphire Preferred yet – or if you’re eligible to get it again – the new sign-up bonus of 80,000 Chase Ultimate Rewards points is worth – at a minimum – $1,000.
-And really $1,050 because it also comes with $50 of grocery store credits in your first year of account opening.
+If you haven’t had the Chase Sapphire Preferred yet – or if you’re eligible to get it again – the new sign-up bonus of 100,000 Chase Ultimate Rewards points is worth – at a minimum – $1,250.

 That’s an amazing sign-up bonus on its own.
-And can be worth soooo much more when you transfer your points to Chase’s travel partners, which include Southwest, United, and Air France.
+And can be worth soooo much more when you transfer your points to Chase’s travel partners, which include Southwest, United, and Air France/KLM.

 But the best transfer partner?
 Wait, lemme start a new section for all that. 😛